'After Life' producer Charlie Hanson removed from show following sexual misconduct allegations

 “I will also cooperate with any formal inquiries.”

-Sharing a statement, Ricky Gervais – who wrote, directs and stars in After Life – said he was “shocked and appalled” to learn of the historical allegations made by a number of women against Charlie Hanson”.
+Sharing a statement, Ricky Gervais – who wrote, directs and stars in After Life – said he was “shocked and appalled to learn of the historical allegations made by a number of women against Charlie Hanson”.

-“The decision was made to immediately remove him from production and I am confident the matter is being handled thoroughly,” he said.
+“The decision was made to immediately remove him from production and I am confident the matter is being handled thoroughly,” he added.